-12. Go beyond your immediate data and speculate on the major forces that will affect the delivery of health care in the year 2010.
+17. Go beyond your immediate data and speculate on the major forces that will affect the delivery of health care in the year 2010.

 Some major forces that will affect the delivery of health care in the year 2010 will be new developing technology such as gene splicing to eliminate various diseases, use of the Internet, continuing investment in research to trigger the use of the body's own immune system to fight disease, new drug developments, the real possibility of socialized medicine, and social concerns about the environment and its affect on health.
-(Remind the students of Perspective 1-1, Eight Special Forces.
-Perspective 6-5 provides some ideas concerning health care delivery organizations of the next decade.)

-In addition, as the population ages, there is an increased need for more long term care facilities, retirement homes for those who do not yet need 24-hour skilled nursing care, and programs that will pay for long-term care.
-With the events of September 11, 2001, bioterrorism will continue to be a issue for health care and public health for years to come.
+In addition, as the population ages, there is an increased need for more long-term care facilities, retirement homes for those who do not yet need 24-hour skilled-nursing care, and programs that will pay for long-term care.
+After the events of September 11, 2001, bioterrorism will continue to be an issue for health care and public health for years to come.